Lunar: Dragon Song: Reception

-Lunar: Dragon Song experienced low sales during its original release in Japan, selling only 24,673 copies in the region.
-The game received a 27 out of 40 score from Japanese Famitsu Weekly magazine, whose editors found parts of the game to be "bothersome and stressful" such as losing health while dashing and having players choose either experience points or items as a battle reward, but also remarked that the game was "designed for people who are moved by an excellent storyline and characterization."
+Lunar: Dragon Song experienced low sales during its original release in Japan, selling only 24,673 units in the region.
+The game received a 27 out of 40 score from Japanese Famitsu Weekly magazine, whose editors found parts of the game to be "bothersome and stressful" such as losing health while dashing and having players choose either experience points or items as a battle reward, but also remarked that the game was designed for people who are moved by an "excellent" storyline and characterization.

-Critical reaction to the game's English version was similarly lukewarm, with the game receiving largely low to average reviews.
+Critical reaction to the game's English version was similarly lukewarm, with Metacritic giving it "mixed" reviews on release.
 Electronic Gaming Monthly panned the title's unorthodox gameplay both in and out of battle, claiming that "when its fundamentals are botched this badly, not even Dragon Songs semidecent story can save it".
 Game Informer similarly described the game as an "unfun and almost unplayable nightmare of gameplay design missteps", with the magazine later ranking the game eighth on its list of the "10 Worst Games of 2005" year-end review.
-IGN conversely felt that the game was an average handheld role-playing game, but that it contained many flaws that would require "patience and an abundance of free time" to overcome, stating that "Lunar is not a bad game by any means ... [it] features a bundle of original ideas, but fails to implement them in a fashion that stays entertaining throughout the course of the game".
-1UP.com similarly called it "a better-than-average handheld RPG with a likable cast, a charming story, and appealing graphics", but found it inferior in presentation to earlier Lunar titles, finding that it "isn't really up to the thrilling and dramatic heights the series was synonymous".
-GameSpot felt that many of the game's features lacked cohesion, remarking that it felt "convoluted where you want it to be simple, and shallow where you wish it had some depth" adding that "Even the most devout Lunar loyalists will have a hard time enjoying this game".
+IGN conversely felt that the game was an average handheld role-playing game, but that it contained many flaws that would require "patience and an abundance of free time" to overcome.
+IGN said that Lunar: Dragon Song contains several original ideas, but fails to implement them in execution.
+1Up.com similarly called it "a better-than-average handheld RPG with a likable cast, a charming story, and appealing graphics", but found it inferior in presentation to earlier Lunar titles, finding that it "isn't really up to the thrilling and dramatic heights the series was synonymous".
+GameSpot felt that many of the game's features lacked cohesion, remarking that it felt "convoluted where you want it to be simple, and shallow where you wish it had some depth" adding that even the most devout Lunar fans will have a hard time enjoying this game.

-In an import review of the North American version, Eurogamer ultimately declared that "Lunar: Dragon Song could, should and would have been the DS's first great JRPG, especially considering its lineage, but, rather, what we have here is a wasted opportunity; one that turns your anger to frustration then to plain, empty sadness", calling the game's battle system "comfortably the worst in 20 years of RPGs".
-The game maintains a 58.19% average score from aggregate review website GameRankings based on 40 reviews, and a 59/100 score from Metacritic based on 30 reviews.
+In an import review of the North American version, Eurogamer commented that Lunar: Dragon Song could have been the DS's first great JRPG, but instead a "wasted opportunity", calling the game's battle system "comfortably the worst in 20 years of RPGs".